 One of the world’s greatest bikepacking trips can be found right here in New Zealand – a 3000-kilometre odyssey stretching the length of the country.

-An adventurous journey between Cape Reinga to Bluff, Tour Aotearoa takes in many of New Zealand’s top trails – including nine Great Rides and 12 Heartland Rides – linked up by other notable cycle routes, both on and off road.
+An adventurous journey from Cape Reinga to Bluff, Tour Aotearoa takes in many of New Zealand’s top trails – including nine Great Rides and 12 Heartland Rides – linked up by other notable cycle routes, both on and off road.

 The route was originally conceived by Jonathan Kennett for a ‘brevet’, a non-competitive, non-commercial event in which entrants ride a set course – unsupported – in no less than 10 days and no more than 30.
 The thing was, once the inaugural field of 300-odd riders got a taste of the Tour Aotearoa back in 2016, word soon spread that not only could it be done, it was a must-do.
 And here’s why: